 The reflection is a personal story.
 Some choose to tell how their faith has been strengthened or how they have overcome vulnerability or some other obstacle.
 Some might describe an organization or a service that is meaningful to them.
 The reflection can be any personal experience or observation that the individual wants to share with the church.

-Each week following the Sunday morning service, parishioners are invited into Fellowship Hall for coffee and treats.
+[learn_more caption=”Coffee Hour”] Each week following the Sunday morning service, parishioners are invited into Fellowship Hall for coffee and treats.
 All are invited.
 Typically the coffee hour lasts about 45 minutes and is an opportunity for people to socialize and share information.
 The coffee hour is overseen by the Hospitality Committee, which schedules coffee servers well in advance.
 The coffee servers arrive at the church early enough to set up tables and arrange tablecloths, make several pots of coffee and lemonade, and set out treats.
 Usually, the coffee servers leave the service during the last hymn so that they have time to finalize preparations.
-After coffee hour, the servers clean up and wash any dishes used.
-For more information or to volunteer to be a coffee server, contact the Hospitality Committee ministry leaders through the church office at 846-3773.
+After coffee hour, the servers clean up and wash any dishes used. the coffee hour is overseen by the Deacons.
+For more information or to volunteer to be a coffee server, sign up on the Coffee Hour signup sheet in the lobby, or contact Deacons through the church office at 846-3773. [/learn_more]